yousef-indja/git-flow-exercise/walkthrough/2-feature-branches.md

 __All Team Members__

-Choose a writer &mdash; you will add their recipe to the project within a new feature branch.
-If there are more writers than people, that is fine, only one feature branch will ultimately be merged.
+Choose one writer each &mdash; you will add their recipe to the project within a new feature branch.

 Create a feature branch off of the `develop` branch that contains the writer's name and the month of the pick:
 ```sh